-Greenval writes fleet motor insurance to the Arval Group and their clients in a number of countries across the European Union.
-The most significant concentration of underwriting risk in reference to the Company's liabilities by geographical location exists in France, Belgium and the Netherlands..
+Greenval writes fleet motor insurance to the Arval Group and their clients in a number primarily European Union territories.
+The most significant concentration of underwriting risk in reference to the Company's liabilities by geographical location exists in France, Belgium, the Netherlands and Italy.